War in the Middle East and Global Capitalism

 Three tools have been particularly deployed in the Gaza – Lavender, Gospel and Where’s Daddy.
 Lavender provides a list of people approved for assassination.
 Gospel determines where they live, allegedly store arms or plan military operations.
 Where’s Daddy sends alerts when the target enters their home and informs the military where to strike.
 All three trawl masses of data from drones, satellite reconnaissance, location monitoring, social media, telephone calls, text messages and encrypted messaging applications.

 Unit 8200 of the IDF twenty years ago was inconsequential.
 Now the unit is largest in the IDF and has specialised in the development of these methods.
 Within it, some of its operatives spend the mornings working in their tech jobs in Tel-Aviv and their afternoons in 8200 Command Centres operating assassination equipment.
 This is Matrix warfare being applied in 2024!
 The use of these methods and AI is a warning to the working class internationally.
 They can be deployed in other wars.
-They are also warning to the working class that the ruling class in any country, which faces a serious threat to its rule by the working class, could resort to such repressive means.
+They are also warning to the working class that the ruling class. in any country, that faces a serious threat to its rule by the working class could resort to such repressive means.
 In the 1970s, the various military regimes in Latin America, together with US imperialism, co-ordinated their repression throughout the continent against workers and left-wing activists in ‘Operation Condor’.
 Had they had access to AI, the repression and execution of activists would have been even more brutal and clinically effective.
 The only way to defeat such methods of repression is by a mass movement so powerful that it could overwhelm a state apparatus deploying them.
 However, the initial success of October 7, 2023, attacks against many IDF bases also shows no system is foolproof.

 Joe Biden, Kamala Harris, and the US secretary of state Lloyd Austen swiftly celebrated the death of Nasrallah.
 They, like Netanyahu, see these assassinations as a welcome part of the struggle to smash both Hamas and Hezbollah.
 However, as the 18th century British Prime Minister, Robert Walpole said, “They now ring the bells, but they will soon wring their hands”.

 Although weakened both Hamas and Hezbollah organisations still exist.
-The revival of heavy fighting in northern Gaza shows that the IDF’s ‘successes will not prevent future resistance.
+The revival of heavy fighting in northern Gaza shows that the IDF’s ‘successes’ will not prevent future resistance.
 Experience has shown the defeat of such organisations will not be lasting.
 Capitalism and imperialism are incapable of solving the underlying national and social contradictions which gave rise to Hamas and Hezbollah and this war.
 This, especially following the level of carnage that is being inflicted by the IDF, will only give rise to their resurgence or rebirth in a stronger and more extreme form.
 This may take the form of the revival of existing organisations or the development of new ones, an example of which can be seen in the development of the Provisional IRA in the north of Ireland in the early 1970s.
 A military victory, even, if possible, cannot resolve the underlying social and political roots of the conflict which breed such organisations that have a social base of support.

 The Netanyahu led regime reflects a feature that is present in the world situation today in varying degrees.
 This is a combination of the dominant section of the ruling class losing control of the political and state infrastructure and often accompanied by deep policy divisions within the ruling class.
 This currently affects many countries in varying degrees.
 Israel illustrates this in an extreme form.
 The enormous political vacuum which exists in most countries, where the traditional parties of capitalism have lost their social base has allowed political parties and individuals to fill it which do not always represent the best interests of capitalism.